ris2021/CRISS/README.md

 <img src=criss_bw_draw.png>

-CRISS CP/M: the modern single-board 8-bit full-featured personal computer!
+CRISS is a 21st-century CP/M single-board computer based mainly on AVR microcontrollers.
+The CPU is a 20 MHz ATMEGA1284P, which imitates a 4 MHz Z80 through machine-code emulation.
+A pair of ATMEGA328s run the peripheral controller and a VGA output, so the CRISS can be used with modern monitors.
+True to its heritage however, the image is monochrome green-on-black, looking instantly familiar to users of Kaypro's, Osborne's and other contemporary CP/M machines.

+Software is loaded through an SD card that holds floppy images.
+The CRISS can directly run programs written for the Kaypro II and Robotron 1715 computers, although other platforms can be supported as well with a software upgrade.

+Housed in a neat little case (13x10cm PCB size), the CRISS can communicate with standard PS/2 keyboards and serial printers.
+Even an Ethernet port is provided for those willing to experiment with network connectivity (a rare feature in the 1980s).

 Amazing functionality for the DIY device: it is not a toy, it is REAL Computer, the SAFEST computer in the world and the sophisticated control platform for your projects!

 <h2>Features:</h2>